cole-anderson/senderReceiverCTPProtocolProject-3780/liamcole/README.md

 4. Either the file specified will be sent from Sender to Receiver or the user can type a message on the Sender side.
 That file contents or message will then by either displayed or written into a file on the Receiver side

-///CHECKPOINT2:
+///FOR CHECKPOINT2:
-#COMMAND FOR CHECKPOINT 2:
+#COMMANDS FOR CHECKPOINT 2:
-#This allows for running of tests via command line

-#COMMAND1: (COMPILE)
+#Includes Junit test dependencies in the lib folder
+#The following will compile(1) and run the tests(2)

-javac -cp junit-4.12.jar:.
-AppTest.java Header.java Packet.java Receiver.java Sender.java
+1.  javac -cp lib/junit-4.12.jar:.
+Header.java Packet.java Receiver.java Sender.java AppTest.java

-#COMMAND2: (RUNTESTS)
-java -cp junit-4.12.jar:hamcrest-core-1.3.jar:. org.junit.runner.JUnitCore AppTest.java
+2.  java -cp lib/junit-4.12.jar:lib/hamcrest-core-1.3.jar:. org.junit.runner.JUnitCore AppTest

-#COMMAND3: (CLEANUP UGLY .CLASS FILES)
-rm *.class